Tycale/openwrt_maclist_manager/readme.md

 ### Action !

+Create your own settings.yml (see settings.yml.sample) and launch !

 ![Example](demo.png "Example")

 ### Tips

-Use multiple configurations file to handle multiple maclist.
+Use multiple configuration files to handle multiple maclist.